Ceruloplasmin is a glycoprotein that’s produced in the liver.

 - liver failure

-- Menkes syndrome: a hereditary metabolic disorder that affects copper levels in the body
+- Menkes disease, which is a hereditary metabolic disorder that affects the body’s copper levels

 - nephrotic syndrome, which causes a variety of symptoms that include: